CAE Reading and Use of English Practice Test 4

 Redolent (adj) — having a strong and pleasant fragrance.
 I bought her a bunch of redolent flowers to mark the occasion.

 Uniformity (n) — state of conforming between the elements.
-There has to be uniformity of opinions if we want to achieve something.
+There has to be uniformity of opinion if we want to achieve something.

 Bleakness (n) — state of being bleak — desolate, lifeless and lacking colour.